Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

     fabric.seed_everything(1234)

-This covers PyTorch, NumPy and Python random number generators.
-In addition, Fabric takes care of properly initializing the seed of dataloader worker processes (can be turned off by passing ``workers=False``).
+This covers PyTorch, NumPy, and Python random number generators.
+In addition, Fabric takes care of properly initializing the seed of data loader worker processes (can be turned off by passing ``workers=False``).

 autocast